prateek11892/PatientsBillingSystem/README.md

 1. Login into the system
 2. Registration of patient, admin and doctor
 3. Listing of all patients along with the admit date and the amount due
-4. Addition of tratment of a particular patient
+4. Addition of treatment of a particular patient
 5. Payment Process
 6. Bill Generation
 7. Change Password